Vegetables and Fruits

 Of interest is an article by Henry I. Miller on Forbes linking to The Journal of Toxicology by Karl Winter and John Katz, “Dietary Exposure to Pesticide Residues from Commodities Alleged to Contain the Highest Contamination Levels” which basically says the levels of pesticides remaining on the fruits and vegetables on the EWG’s Dirty Dozen List is well below “chronic reference doses” of these pesticides.
 A scary thought meant to reassure us?
 Or a reassuring thought?
 You’ll need to make your own decision on these kinds of issues.

-I waste very little of my vegetables – I save scraps of celery and carrots for my chicken stocks and soups, and parts and pieces of many vegetables to throw in my next day’s smoothie.
+I waste very little of my vegetables – I save scraps of onion, celery, and carrots for my chicken stocks and soups, and parts and pieces of many vegetables to throw in my next day’s smoothie – like My Big Fat Green Smoothie.

 Over Bought and Afraid it will go to Waste?